emeinhardt/nonempty-containers/README.md

-This is a fork of [nonempty-containers](https://github.com/mstksg/nonempty-containers) motivated by solving two problems
+This is a fork of [nonempty-containers](https://github.com/mstksg/nonempty-containers) motivated by solving one problem:

- 1. A large dependency footprint with attendant long compile times, mainly due to `aeson` instances and test-only dependency `hedgehog`.
+  - A large dependency footprint with attendant long compile times, mainly due to `aeson` instances and test-only dependency `hedgehog`.
- 2. Maintenance for compatibility with changes to `semigroupoids` and `foldable1-classes-compat` due to the merger of `Foldable1` and friends in `base-4.18`+.

-`nonempty-containers` hasn't been updated in two years at the time of writing, so I decided to fork the package to address both concerns.
+`nonempty-containers` hasn't been updated in two years at the time of writing, so I decided to fork the package to address this concern.

 Changes: